Direct Anterior Hip Replacement Boasts Speedy Recovery

 There is less muscle damage compared to other methods of hip replacement.
 But the direct anterior approach still involves cutting bones and putting in plastic and metal parts.
 Patients may think that because the surgery is less invasive — that it is going to be like getting a haircut — but it's still a big surgery.
 It is, however, less disturbing to the tissues around the hip, which is why patients seem to recover more quickly.

 The main risks of hip replacement are infection, hip dislocation and leg length inequality after surgery.
 Direct anterior hip replacement allows surgeons and patients to minimize dislocation by preserving the tissues in the back (posterior) side of the hip joint.
 Direct anterior hip replacement also allows for more straightforward tests to make sure the patients two legs are as close to being equal as possible, and that the artificial parts are in the correct position.

-Patients considering direct anterior hip replacement surgery as a way to relieve chronic hip pain can benefit from UMMS's specialized hip replacement team, Dr. Manson notes.
-This group of physicians is not only trains other doctors in the procedure, but UMMS itself serves a referral role for complex hip replacement for the states of Pennsylvania, Delaware, Maryland and West Virginia.
+Patients considering direct anterior hip replacement surgery as a way to relieve chronic hip pain can benefit from the UMMS specialized hip replacement team.
+This group of physicians not only trains other doctors in the procedure, but UMMS serves a referral role for complex hip replacement for the states of Pennsylvania, Delaware, Maryland and West Virginia.

-Patients can make appointments for any University of Maryland orthopaedic service by calling 410-448-6400.
+Patients can make appointments for any University of Maryland orthopedic service by calling 410-448-6400.